Elaphe obsolete obsoleta

 The black rat snake is a non-venomous snake with a long, black body and white belly.
 It can be found throughout the Chesapeake Bay watershed, from the mountains to the shoreline.

 The black rat snake grows to 3.5 to 6 feet in length.
 It has a black, scaly body, a white belly and chin, and a wedge-shaped head.
 Young black rat snakes, called hatchlings, are light gray with black blotches along the back.

-Black rat snakes are one of the most common snakes found in suburban backyards.
-They live in a wide variety of habitats, from rocky hills to dense forests to flat farmland.
+One of the most common snakes found in suburban backyards; live in a wide variety of habitats, from rocky hills to dense forests to flat farmland.

-These snakes are found throughout the Chesapeake Bay watershed, from sea level to the Appalachian Mountains.
+Ffound throughout the Chesapeake Bay watershed, from sea level to the Appalachian Mountains

 Black rat snakes eat mostly small rodents such as mice, rats, moles and chipmunks; they are also known to feed on small lizards, frogs and bird eggs.
 They kills their prey by constriction, which means the snake coils its body around the prey and holds on until it suffocates to death.
 It then swallows its prey whole.

 Protects itself from predators by coiling its body and vibrating its tail in dead leaves, imitating the sound of a rattle; they may also release a foul-smelling musk if threatened.

 These snakes emerge from hibernation in March-May and seek out a mate in late April-early June.
 Males use pheromones to initiate mating with females that pass through their territory.
 Five weeks after mating, females lay 12-20 eggs in a hidden area, such as under leaves or within a hollow log.
 Eggs hatch 65-70 days later.
 Females may lay two egg clutches per year, if conditions are right.